scottpeterson/pnwquizzing/docs/rules.md

 Team ties during prelims will not be broken, which is to say, there will be no overtime during prelims.

-If teams are tied for 9th or 18th after the preliminary quizzes, a tiebreaker quiz will break the tie.
-In the event 2 teams are tied, a 15-question, 2-team quiz will occur.
-In the event 3 teams are tied, a normal 20-question quiz will occur.
+If teams are tied for any placement after the preliminary quizzes, these criteria will break the tie:

-If there is a tie for other spots, these criteria will break the tie:

 1. Placement if they faced each other
 2. Number of 1st placements